shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 # Introduction

 In this tutorial, we perform proteogenomic database searching using the Mass Spectrometry data.
-The inputs for performing the proteogenomic database searching are the MGF files and the FASTA database file.
+The inputs for performing the proteogenomic database searching are the peaklist MGF files and the FASTA database file.
 The FASTA database is obtained by running the first workflow “Uniprot_cRAP_SAV_indel_translatedbed.FASTA”.
 The second workflow focuses on performing database search of the peak list files (MGFs).
 <img src="../../../images/second_workflow.png" width=100%>
 > ### Agenda
 >